 Short Story 2

-Shanghai Sighs in China's New York
+[China] Shanghai Sighs and Drama in China's New York

 This short story includes some of my experiences working and living in Shanghai, China, for two and a half years from 2017 to 2019.
 We’ll uncover three situations with sober goggles that textbooks and colleges don’t prepare us to wrestle.
 Now, buckle up, and let's go!